 The College has installed UV-C lighting units in our three science labs and in various theatre and dance studios.
 These lights are installed directly into a traditional ceiling light fixture and use ultraviolet light to automatically and continually neutralize microorganisms in the air and on surfaces.

 We all must work together to help us prevent the spread of the virus.
 If you do develop symptoms of COVID-19 or are exposed to someone who is ill, here is what you need to know as a member of the MMC community:

 If You Have Symptoms: If you are experiencing symptoms of COVID-19, you should not come to campus and you should practice self-quarantine until your symptoms resolve.
 Please contact your doctor (call first!) and report your symptoms to email@example.com immediately.

 - Students who are experiencing symptoms of COVID-19 will be directed to seek medical care and obtain a COVID-19 test.
 The Dow Zanghi Student Health provides medical and telehealth options for students free of charge.

-- If You Have Been Exposed: If you have had close contact (less than 6 ft. for at least 30 minutes) with someone who has tested positive for COVID-19, you must report that you’ve had close contact to email@example.com.
-In collaboration with the Dow Zanghi Health Center, we will determine if you need will need to quarantine, in accordance with CDC guidance, or if you can continue to engage on campus.
+- If You Have Been Exposed: If you have had close contact (within six feet of an infected individual for a total of 15 minutes or more over a 24-hour period) with someone who has tested positive for COVID-19, you must report that you’ve had close contact to firstname.lastname@example.org.
+In collaboration with the Dow Zanghi Health Center, we will determine if you will need to quarantine, in accordance with CDC guidance, or if you can continue to engage on campus.

 A Confirmed Case: Confirmed cases of COVID-19 will require isolation.
 The College has set aside isolation spaces for students living in the residence halls.
 Non-residential students, faculty, and staff will be required to isolate in their own homes.